 - Chickens can cool themselves through their feet.

-Here are some things that we do to keep our chickens cool:
+Here are some things that we do to care for our chickens in the heat:

 One thing that I did try and wasn’t that successful was using a water mister.
 The chickens were terrified of it and gave me a great visual for the cliche “mad as a wet hen.”
 I’ve heard of people using them with success, but as Lisa cautions in her post, it can cause health problems if not done correctly.